warmplace/sunvox/docs/readme.txt

 ------------------------------------------------------------------------------
 What is different between the SunVox and another music editors?
 ------------------------------------------------------------------------------
+* SunVox has simple and useful interface.
 * SunVox is small and very flexible.
 It can be ported on any device.
 * SunVox engine (player and modular synthesizers) is open source software.
-* In SunVox each music pattern has its own graphic icon (instead of the name in another editors).
+* In SunVox each music pattern has its own graphic icon (instead of name).